lindera/lindera/lindera-unidic-builder/README.md

 EOS
 ```

-## Tokenizing text using default dictionary and produced binary user dictionary
+## Tokenizing text using UniDic dictionary and produced binary user dictionary

 You can tokenize text using produced dictionary with `lindera` command: